 Our operations are subject to extensive tax liabilities, including federal and state and transactional taxes such as excise, sales/use, payroll, franchise, withholding, and ad valorem taxes.
-Changes in tax laws or their judicial or administrative interpretations could decrease the amount of revenues we receive, the value of any tax loss carryforwards and tax credits recorded on our balance sheet and the amount of our cash flow, and may have a material adverse impact on our business, financial condition and results of operations.
+Changes in tax laws or their judicial or administrative interpretations could decrease the amount of revenues we receive, the value of any tax loss carryforwards and tax credits recorded on our business, financial condition and results of operations.
 Some of our tax liabilities are subject to periodic audits by the applicable taxing authority which could increase our tax liabilities.
 Furthermore, companies in the payment processing industry, including us, may become subject to incremental taxation in various taxing jurisdictions.
 Taxing jurisdictions have not yet adopted uniform positions on this topic.
 If we are required to pay additional taxes and are unable to pass the tax expense through to our customers, our costs would increase and our net income would be reduced, which could have a material adverse effect on our business, financial condition and results of operations.